Did you know these Bugatti Veyron Facts?

 Is a Bugatti faster than a Lamborghini?

 Straight and straightforward answer – YES.
 Bugatti is way faster than a Lamborghini.
-Many YouTubers did the faceoff between both supercars and found that Lamborghini can’t beat Bugatti Veyron.
+Many YouTubers did the faceoff between both supercars and found that Lamborghini couldn’t beat the Bugatti Veyron.